-We will arrange all flights from Paris, within Madagascar, and return to Paris, with Air Madagascar (AirMad).
+We will arrange all flights from Paris, within Madagascar, and return to Paris.
 By utilizing the Air Madagascar group desk and all flying on the same route/dates we are able to have priority reservations (critical in Madagascar), plus beat the regular fares.
-The total flights in past years were roughly $2,900, with something similar anticipated for 2018.
+The total flights in past years were roughly $3,200, with something similar anticipated for 2019.

 Accommodations will vary with the locations, typically being the best available in any area.
 They will range from beautiful forest lodges, to deluxe rainforest tented camps, to wonderful beachside accommodations, to boutique city hotels.
 All accommodations are on a shared double basis.
 The various hotels and lodges include private baths (except at Kirindy, which is rather rustic) plus mosquito nets over the beds.

 All meals within Madagascar are included.
 Breakfasts will likely be at the hotels, and typically include a choice of eggs, French bread or rolls, juice or fruit, etc. Lunches and dinners tend to be large, and might be at a village restaurant or hotel.
 We will probably have at least one or two countryside picnics during our travels as well.
 While it might be possible to keep to a vegetarian diet, it is unfortunately impossible to accommodate vegan diets or some food allergies – if concerned about this please talk to us prior to joining the expedition.